mandle420/DCS_Standalone_on_linux/README.md

 ![Lutris Install Scripts](images/DCS.openbeta.png)
-I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" and I believe that the install scripts may be borked.
+I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" and I believe that the install scripts may be borked. this will download, the DCS updater and you should install the game

 ### Getting it working with Lutris

-Both versions need some winetricks applied.
+Standalone install needs some winetricks applied.
-Start the game once first to create the prefix, then use lutris's winetricks to add these .dll and font.
+Start the game once first to create the prefix([here](https://wiki.archlinux.org/title/Wine#WINEPREFIX) for an explination of what a prefix is), then use lutris's winetricks to add these .dll and font.
 ```
 vcrun2019 corefonts xact d3dcompiler_43
 ```
-you can open winetricks in lutris by clicking on DCS Do not open 1 LMB click only
+you can open winetricks in lutris by clicking on DCS Do not open, 1 LMB click only, then click on the wine glass at the bottom of the screen
 `image here`

 You need to add a "dll override" aswell.
 As of 2.9.12, `wbemprox=n` needs to be overridden.